 Art Therapy

 Art therapy methods use active art-making and creative processes, integrated with the human experience.
-It has been found to be effective in trauma treatment by reducing psychological trauma symptoms and depression.
+It is effective in trauma treatment by reducing psychological trauma symptoms and depression.

 Integrative art support groups use art and mindfulness as methods of self-care, led by a registered art therapist.
-Participants must supply their own art supplies of their choosing (i.e., paints, markers, clay, pencils, or mixed media).
+Participants must supply the art supplies of their choosing (i.e., paints, markers, clay, pencils, or mixed media).

 Music Therapy